NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 #### Uniform 2D Grid

 This class will be used as an alternate spatial acceleration structure as well as for rasterizing the particles for surface tension calculation and possible rendering via rasterized grid and marching squares from this.
 Thus will add methods to extract 2D textures later etc, primary implementation is for spatial acceleration.
+Could have polymorphic 2D grid so we have specific grids for spatial accel or scalar,vector quantities etc. But for now will focus on single class as use for spatial accel.
+May just make a separate grid class for colour field.

+Spatial Accel grid contains flat array of size of total cell count containing `std::vector<Particle*>` as the inner particle lists.
+Unlike hash grid we do not store pts to these vectors which we allocate only if particle hashes to cell, as we cannot do that here as cells gather particles.

 The benefit over Spatial Hash grid been we can access neighbouring cells of each particle (along with its current cell) which means we no longer need to ensure the cell size of the hash grid is larger than the kernel radius.